nbuggia/baron-blog-engine-gem/Readme.md

 This is my first project in Ruby.
 I wanted to create the simpliest blog engine I could that included all the features I was looking for in my person blog.
-There are two parts, the **Baron Blog Engine Gem** and the **Baron Blog** project.
+There are two parts, the [Baron Blog Engine Gem](https://rubygems.org/gems/baron] and the [Baron Blog](https://github.com/nbuggia/baron-blog) project.
 The gem contains the code for routing, HTTP, and the MVC components of a simple blog.
 The blog project instantiates the gem and includes the blog UI templates and content.

 ---